tobyhodges/fair-research-software/episodes/07-code-structure.md

 1. Top-level directory
     - Put all files related to a project into a single directory
     - Choose a meaningful name that reflects the project’s purpose or topic.
-2. Subdirectories - organise the project into clear, well-labeled subdirectories based on the type of content.
+2. Subdirectories - organise the project into clear, well-labeled sub-directories based on the type of content.
 Common categories include:
-    - Data - store raw, intermediate, and processed data in separate folders to maintain clarity and avoid accidental overwrites
+    - Data - store raw, intermediate, and processed data in separate sub-directories to maintain clarity and avoid overwriting and losing your raw data
-    - Code/scripts/src - store all the source code
+    - Code/scripts/src - for storing your source code
-    - Results - store analysis outputs, summary statistics, or any data generated after processing.
+    - Results - for storing analysis outputs, summary statistics, or any data generated after processing.
     - Documentation - include a detailed project description and documentation on how the project is organised, methodologies, and file dependencies.
-    - Figures/Plots - store all visualisations like charts, graphs, and figures generated from the analysis.
+    - Figures/Plots - store all visualisations like charts, graphs, and figures generated from the analysis (these can also go in the results directory).
     - References - a folder for research papers, articles, or any other literature cited or referenced in the project.
 3. Naming conventions
     - Avoid special characters or spaces (they can cause errors when read by computers); use underscores (_) or hyphens (-) instead
-    - Name files to reflect their contents, version, or date.
+    - Name files to reflect their contents, version, or date (or use version control to track different versions).
+4. Use version control
+   - Code and data should be version controlled; you can also version control manuscripts, results, etc.
+   - If data files are too large (or contain sensitive information) to track by version control, untrack them using .gitignore
+   - Use tags/releases to mark specific versions of results (a version submitted to a journal, dissertation version, poster version, etc.) so as to avoid using version numbers in file names and proliferation of different files.

 ```output